onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/05_Create the router startup script.md

 ### Create the router startup script

-Edit the following file `jobs/router/templates/ctl` and add the following content to it
+Open the file `jobs/router/templates/ctl` in a text editor and add the following content to it:

 ```bash
 #!/bin/bash